rutopio/EmojiSalon/README.md

   - other Chromium-Based browsers...
 - Not Supported:
   - Safari
+  - Browser on iOS device - they are all based on Safari kernel
 - You can use [ChromaCheck](https://pixelambacht.nl/chromacheck/) to see whether your browser support COLRv1 format or not.
 - Reference: [Can I Use...](https://caniuse.com/colr-v1)